Marine energy information can be accessed through a variety of different Tethys platforms:

 More information on these marine energy technology types can be found on the Glossary page.
 Here, you will also find information about stressors associated with device components and potential environmental receptors, the tags by which Tethys organizes information.

-Annex IV is an international collaborative project focused on gathering and disseminating information and connecting marine energy practitioners from around the world.
-More information on Annex IV can be found at the About Annex IV page.
+OES-Environmental (the task formerly known as Annex IV) is an international collaborative project focused on gathering and disseminating information and connecting marine energy practitioners from around the world.
+More information on OES-Environmental can be found at the About OES-Environmental page.

-One of the objectives of Annex IV is to collect metadata on marine energy project sites and research studies from around the world, all of which can be found exclusively in the Tethys knowledge base and map viewer.
+One of the objectives of OES-Environmental is to collect metadata on marine energy project sites and research studies from around the world, all of which can be found exclusively in the Tethys knowledge base and map viewer.